Building Capacity

 Creative Commons licenses are legal tools anyone can use to share or create educational resources.

-The licenses provide a standardized way for creators/rights holders to give others advance permission to adapt, modify, and reshare their work.
+The free licenses provide a standardized way for creators/rights holders to give others advance permission to adapt, modify, and reshare their work.

 They do not replace Copyright.
 Creative Commons licenses work with Copyright to expand what is allowed.
 They also ensure creators are credited.